Norman Walsh (cricketer): Later career

 In October 1928, during the 1928-29 district season, Walsh was invited to a net session for players with potential to be selected in a tour game against the M.C.C.
 Ashes side, however by the end of the rounds he had scored just 153 runs for Sturt at an average of 19.12 in the season, and he was playing for the Sturt B Grade team in March.
 In the offseason he took up baseball for a Sturt baseball team, and achieved the best season batting average.
 He improved in the 1929-30 district season, and was once again mentioned as a potential selection for the state side in December 1929, and overall he scored 351 runs at 31.90 in the season with a top score of 95 and took 8 wickets at 43.62.
 In his first three matches of the 1930-31 season he scored 100 runs at an average of 33.33.
 He scored well consistently in the 1931-32 season, and was in contention for highest aggregate of the season with 573 runs shortly before the end of the season, and finished third with 582 runs at 52.90.
 Sturt also won the Premiership, and Walsh had scored the most runs for the club in the season.

 In September 1933 Walsh was appointed assistant secretary for the Sturt Cricket Club and also to a temporary selection committee, having previously judged an open trial for bowlers under 25 to join Sturt in January 1930.
 He scored 320 runs at 32.00 without a century in the 1933-34 district season.
 He had a poor season in 1934-35 scoring just 152 runs at 16.80 and failing to reach fifty, but improved in the 1935-36 season and was able to score 359 runs in the season and 106 in a semi-final.
 He played in the 1936-37 season but was not among the leading run scorers.

 Walsh retired from district cricket before the 1937-38 season and began playing for the Prince Alfred Old Collegians side in Adelaide Turf cricket, scoring 102 in November 1938.
 As of 1941 Walsh was still associated with the Sturt Cricket Club but had enlisted in the Australian Imperial Force.
 In 1944 he played in an Australian services cricket match in Queensland taking 7 for 27 with the ball.
 In 1946 he served on a committee which organized a Sturt Cricket Club reunion which also welcomed returned servicemen who had played for the club, representing the period 1920 to 1930.

 First-class statistics

-Walsh played three seasons for South Australia in the Sheffield Shield but failed to score well during his time in the side.
+Walsh played three seasons for South Australia in the Sheffield Shield but failed to score well.
 He was primarily a batsman but did bowl sparingly in his second season taking one wicket.